tr532/gold-calculator/README.md

-#  :moneybag: GOLD Calculator :moneybag: Work in progress
+#  :moneybag: GOLD Calculator :moneybag: Wip
 A simple custom calculator for my father who is a gold digger